nektos/act-docs/src/usage/index.md

 # Vars

-To run `act` with repository variables that are acessible inside the workflow via ${{ vars.VARIABLE }}, you can enter them interactively or load them from a file.
+To run `act` with repository variables that are accessible inside the workflow via ${{ vars.VARIABLE }}, you can enter them interactively or load them from a file.
 The following options are available for providing github repository variables:

 - `act --var VARIABLE=somevalue` - use `somevalue` as the value for `VARIABLE`.
 - `act --var-file my.variables` - load variables values from `my.variables` file.